yomimono/stitchcraft/README.md

 All tools are built around the central `stitchy` library and a simple JSON-based interchange format.
 As a tool of last resort, it is possible to hand-build patterns understandable by Stitchcraft, but I hope it's easier to use the libraries to build tools instead.

-# Features
+# Current Features

 * tries its best to not fuck up when confronted with unicode
+* looks cool on your terminal

+# Future Features

+* pattern import from a raster-image-to-pattern program (likely one of those recommended below)
+* nicer `listing` preview graphics
+* Etsy API integration in `listing` (blocked on nice OAuth2 library :( )
+* Zoom in `notty_canvas`
+* sensible names or possibly subcommands
+* prettier PDFs, including an optional "how to cross-stitch" page

 # Anti-features / out-of-scope stuff

-* taking raster images and converting them to patterns (there are 9327530758375329753 programs that already do this.
-I recommend [kxstitch](https://kde.org/applications/graphics/kxstitch/) or [cstitch](https://github.com/kleintom/cstitch) but I'm sure there are other good ones as well.
+* taking raster images and converting them to patterns.
+There are many, many programs that already do this well.
+I recommend [kxstitch](https://kde.org/applications/graphics/kxstitch/) or [cstitch](https://github.com/kleintom/cstitch) but I'm sure there are other good ones out there that will fit well into your workflow.